gashcrumb/dynamic-plugins-getting-started/README.md

 Create a custom configuration for Developer Hub called `app-config-rhdh` by creating a new `ConfigMap` with the following contents, however update the `baseUrl` and `origin` settings shown as needed:

+> IT IS INCREDIBLY IMPORTANT THAT THE URLS IN THIS CONFIGURATION ARE CORRECT!!!

 ```yaml
 kind: ConfigMap
 apiVersion: v1